bachino90/recipes/README.md

 ## Make the row actionable

 For now it's fine but the rows are not clickable because we did not implement the didSelectRowAtIndexPath method.
-We are going to delegate this to the Row object, so every time the didSelectRowAtIndexPath is called, the performAction method for the row is called:
+But we wanted to make the didSelectRowAtIndexPath method a generic one.
+So we delegate the action to the Row:

 ```javascript
 class SectionsViewController: UIViewController, UITableViewDelegate, UITableViewDataSource {